edgio-docs/edgio-docs/src/guides/getting_started.md

       --deploy
     ```

+    Replace `<PROPERTY>` with the name of the property defined in step 2.
+You should only use lower-case characters and replace spaces with dashes (e.g., `my-property`).

     Once you have successfully deployed your property to {{ PRODUCT }}, our CLI provides an edge URL that allows you to preview your site.
-[Proceed to Next Steps.](#next-steps)
+Learn how to [get started with CDN-as-code.](/guides/performance/cdn_as_code/getting_started)

 ## Step 3: Test Your Property